top of page

 An Open Letter to Dog Owners

-In early-April 2022, a heartbreaking video surfaced showing a local, well-established trainer using extreme and abusive methods in the name of "training."
+In December 2021, a heartbreaking video surfaced showing a local, well-established trainer using extreme and abusive methods in the name of "training."
 Since then, we've been watching as our animal-loving community has gone through a myriad of emotions - from anger & sadness to shame & mistrust.
 We feel that amidst this painful time, it's also an important moment to educate our community and animal lovers everywhere.

 Below are the news stories that cover this event.
 WARNING: Although the most graphic portions of the videos are not shown in these clips, images are shared that may be upsetting.